 Equations (7) and (8) are the exact calculation of the LLR; it is the optimal calculation that represents the log-MAP algorithm [16-18].
 However, it involves several operations.
-Several algorithms have been introduced to simplify the exact analysis of the LLR.
-In this work, we use two simplified algorithms: a max-log-MAP algorithm and a simplified max-log-MAP algorithm.
+Several algorithms have been introduced to simplify the exact calculation of the LLR.
+In this work, we use two simplified algorithms: a maxlog-MAP algorithm and a simplified max-log-MAP algorithm.

 IV.
-SIMPLIFIEDLLR COMPUTATION (SIMPLIFIED MAX-LOG-MAPALGORITHM)
+SIMPLIFIEDLLR COMPUTATION (MAX-LOG-MAPALGORITHM)